serverless-seoul/dynamorm/readme.md

 ### Connection
 DynamoDB supports 2 different kinds of connections.
-Plain connections to DynamoDB through HTTP, or through DAX. dynamo-types supports this by letting you create a separate connection for each table.
+Plain connections to DynamoDB through HTTP, or through DAX. dynamorm supports this by letting you create a separate connection for each table.

 ```typescript
 @Decorator.Table({ name: "prod-Card1", connection: new DAXConnection({ endpoints: ["dax-domain:8892"] }) })